Chart Color Schemes

 McDowall is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in McDowall, as evaluated at the latest Census, comprised 87.7% houses and 12.3% other dwellings.
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in McDowall was 36.8%, with mortgaged dwellings at 40.4% and rented dwellings at 22.8%.
-The median monthly mortgage repayment in the area was $2,167, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure was recorded at $470, compared to Brisbane metro's $380.
-Nationally, McDowall's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+McDowall's dwelling structure, as per the latest Census, consisted of 87.7% houses and 12.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in McDowall was at 36.8%, with mortgaged dwellings at 40.4% and rented ones at 22.8%.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $1,863.
+Median weekly rent in McDowall was $470, compared to Brisbane metro's $380.
+Nationally, McDowall's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing